Niesha-Honani/codeplatooon-learning-notes/README.md

 CODEPLATOON - IEW
-- this is where I will put notes and other stuff useful to remember and reference
+- this is where I put notes and other stuff useful to remember and reference